-Bourne's photographs of mountain scenery were groundbreaking and also extremely difficult to take and process in the fierce Himalayan cold.
-During his seven years in India, Bourne travelled around and photographed the subcontinent extensively.
+During his seven years in India, Bourne travelled around and photographed the country extensively.
+Some of his work was published in a catalogue series called ‘Photographic Views in India’.
 He made three celebrated photographic expeditions to the Himalayas between 1863 and 1866: to Kashmir, to Chini and Spiti, and to the source of the Ganges at the base of the Gangotri glacier.
-Bourne left India in 1870, but the firm remained active.
+Bourne's photographs of mountain scenery were ground-breaking and also extremely difficult to take and process in the fierce Himalayan cold.

 This is a photograph of the cascades on the Indus (also known as the Sindh) river from the ‘Strachey Collection of Indian Views’ taken by Bourne in 1864.